 GLONASS based satellite navigation system is maintained by Russia, a fully functional navigation constellation in 1995.
-After the collapse of the Soviet Union, it fell into disrepair, leading to gaps in coverage and only partial availability.
+After the collapse of the Soviet Union, it fell into disrepair, leading to gaps in User's Manual Page 10 of 116 Page 10 of 116 coverage and only partial availability.
 It was recovered and fully restored in 2011.
 It provides an alternative to Global Positioning System (GPS) and is the second alternative navigational system in operation with global coverage and of comparable precision.